timescale/docs/cloud/multi-factor-authentication.md

     `Connect to an authenticator app` dialog and click `Next`.
 1. In the dashboard, type the verification code provided by Google Authenticator, and click `Next`.
-1. In the `Save your recovery codes` dialog, you can copy, download, or print the recovery codes that appear.
+1. In the `Save your recovery codes` dialog, copy, download, or print the recovery codes that appear.
 1. Click `ok, i saved my recovery codes` after you have saved the recovery codes.
     <highlight type="important">